Pampa Independent School District: Pampa Learning Center

-The Pampa Learning Center is a school of choice for students between the ages of 16 to 21.
+The Pampa Learning Center is a school of choice for students between the ages of 16 and 21.
 Student apply to attend this small self-paced school.
 The student body is composed of students who have dropped out of school or were at risk of becoming dropouts.
 Many are either teen parents or soon to be parents.
 They offer basic high school curriculum and an excellent Teen Parenting program with Day care available.
 They also offer a GED pre program for qualified students.

 2004-2011 T.E.A.
 Campus Accountability Ratings

-In 2004, under the Texas Education Agency's accountability ratings system, Austin Elementary and Travis Elementary achieved Recognized ratings for the 2003-2004 academic school year.
+In 2004, under the Texas Education Agency's accountability ratings system, Austin Elementary and Travis Elementary achieved Recognized ratings for the 2003–2004 academic school year.
 All remaining campuses in the district were rated Academically Acceptable.

 For the 2004-2005 monitoring period, Austin Elementary received sole Recognized status, with all remaining campuses being rated Academically Acceptable.

-Pampa High School received a rating of Academically Unacceptable for the year 2005-2006.
+Pampa High School received a rating of Academically Unacceptable for the year 2005–2006.
 Austin Elementary and Travis Elementary received Recognized rating.

 The 2007 TEA accountability ratings show all campuses in Pampa ISD were rated at least Academically Acceptable.
 Austin Elementary and Lamar Elementary received Recognized status, marking a first-time achievement for Lamar Elementary under the new TEA Rating System adopted in 2004.
 Since the new Rating System began in 2004, Austin Elementary has achieved Recognized status four consecutive years.

 The 2011 TEA accountability ratings show Pampa ISD was rated Academically Acceptable.
 However, Pampa High School and Pampa Junior High School were rated Academically Unacceptable.
 Austin and Lamar Elementary were rated recognized and Wilson and Travis Elementary were rated acceptable.
 There are no exemplary schools.